 This pop-up message is actually a good thing because is a warning, and not a problem to be solved.
 However, if you don’t want to receive this pop-up message anymore in the future, we have a few solutions for you.

-How to fix Copy file without properties warning?
+How can I fix the error: Copy file without properties?

 1. Convert the destination drive to NTFS